Virgin Media Television (Ireland): Virgin Media Ireland: 2015–present

 Despite speculation from different companies seeking interest in the TV3 Group, by mid-2015 it was confirmed Liberty Global would purchase the company through its Irish subsidiary Virgin Media Ireland.
 Doughty Hanson & Co sold the company for €80 million and an additional €7 million should the "group" meet certain targets.
 The acquisition of TV3 was approved by the Competition and Consumer Protection Commission in November 2015 and it was passed to then Minister for Communications, Alex White, for approval which he gave in December 2015.
 CEO David McRedmond announced that he was to leave the company by the end of 2015.

 Expanding its channel portfolio, Liberty Global went onto purchase UTV Ireland from ITV plc for €10 million.
 On 17 November 2016 UTV Ireland was taken over by the TV3 Group.
 The channel was rebranded in January 2017.

 By late 2017; Virgin Media Ireland confirmed it would rebrand its channel portfolio, however, this was delayed until summer 2018.
 On 30 August 2018 Virgin Media Television completed its rebranding strategy.

 In May 2020, Pat Kiely stepped down as managing director and was replaced by Paul Farrell.

 The streaming service was renamed "Virgin Media Play" in August 2024, as part of a wider rebrand for the TV network, launching in September.

+In 2026, Virgin Media Television Ireland signed a content agreement with NBC to broadcast classic episodes of Friends, ER (TV series), Chicago Fire and other programmes from the network's television library.
+The programmes were also made available to stream on Virgin Media Play.